 Society of Animal Welfare Administrators

 The Society of Animal Welfare Administrators (SAWA) offers a Certified Animal Welfare Administrator (CAWA) certification program to all animal welfare professionals.
-The program is only available to members of the organization and those members can visit the SAWA website for the most current fees.
+The program is only available to members of the organization, and the current fees can be found on the SAWA website.
 Follow-up continuing education credit hours are required for a graduate to maintain certification in the CAWA program.

 Texas Academy of Animal Control Officers